lhn004/AdobeAnalyticsChallenge/README.md

   - Secondary Metrics: People, Session, Event:
     This metric measures the long-term relationship between business and customers so it will help us identify the differences in digital usages across different types of customers
   - Additional Metrics: Time Spent per Session:
+    This metrics helps give insights into the underlying decision-making process of different types of customers towards a successful coversion.

 ### 2. Finding & Insights

 ### 3. Recommendations